MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-marketing-list-using-app-marketing-sales.md

 ---
-title: "Create a marketing list using in-app marketing | MicrosoftDocs"
+title: Create a marketing list using in-app marketing
-description: "A marketing list can include any one type of customer record, such as leads, accounts, or contacts.
-Add members to the list statically or dynamically.." ms.date: 11/12/2021 ms.topic: get-started-article
+description: A marketing list can include any one type of customer record, such as leads, accounts, or contacts.
+Add members to the list statically or dynamically. ms.date: 11/12/2021 ms.topic: how-to
 author: lavanyakr01
 ms.author: lavanyakr
+ms.custom: bap-template
 ms.custom:
   - "dyn365-sales"
 searchScope: